Incredible Journey to Midnight: Detroit Underground Railroad Lantern Walking Tour

-All aboard the famous train without any tracks!
+All Aboard the famous train without tracks

 “What an informative and interesting tour tonight!
 The historic “actors” really added a touch of reality as we walked the stops and history of the Underground Railroad.
 I will definitely recommend this to my friends and family!”
 Lynn, Dearborn Heights

 “You did a terrific job.
 The four of us enjoyed the Underground Railroad tour very much.
 The actors, the timing, the incredible research that went into this tour – all were top notch.
 We have been raving about this tour since and have encouraged other friends to take it.”
 Carol, Grosse Pointe

 Travel through Midnight, code for Detroit, and retrace the steps of Freedom Seekers at this important, final stop on the long and treacherous journey to freedom.

 Hear the incredible stories of the brave people who risked their lives escaping the horrors of slavery, prominent abolitionists who aided them, and influential politicians who courageously raised their voices against oppressive ideology and changed the course of history as told through passionate actor portrayals.